ryatkins/Laravel-datatables/README.md

 ## Usage
 ### php
-The package supports 2 ways to process the data.
-The firts one is the collect method.
-YOu send the collection the model returns to the package.
+This package supports 2 methods for building the json data, the first one (not recommended!) is the `collect` method.
+For this method you pass the retrieved data as a collection to the method.
+This works great for low amounts of records.
 ``` php
 $users = DataTables::collect(User::all())->get();
 ```
-The second method (recommended) is the model method.
-Create a new model instance.
-This will it is easier to manipulate the collection
+The second method (**Recommended**) is the `model` method.
+This is just great at everything.
+The datatables class creates a new model instance runs a query on it and done.
+It also has a lot more options and makes only one request to your database.
+This is fast for a lot and a low amount of records.
+Just use this one!
 ``` php
 $users = DataTables::model(new User)->get();
 ```